 In the bathroom

-of your household water use.
+.
 Simple changes to your bathroom fittings and in your everyday habits can result in substantial water savings.

 Install a water efficient showerhead